Tryndo225/Gheist-Heist/README.md

 # Recommended specs

-- The game's current build only runs on Windows 7 and never for other versions you would have to pull the project and make a custom build using Unity.
+- The game's current build only runs on Windows 7 and newer for other versions you would have to pull the project and make a custom build using Unity.

 [(Back to top)](#table-of-contents)